Table of Contents Show

-The Manhattan condo scene is ever expanding.
-A good number of the city’s newer buildings have been built as condos while a select number of others have been converted over the years.
-With luxe materials and amenities too numerous to count, it’s no surprise that most potential buyers have a desire to live in more modern structures complete with views, parking garages, gyms, and high-end finishes.
+The Manhattan condo scene is ever-expanding.
+A good number of the city’s newer buildings have been built as condos, while a select number of others have been converted over the years.
+With luxury finish and amenities too numerous to count.
+It is no surprise that most potential buyers have a desire to live in more modern structures, complete with views, parking garages, gyms, and high-end finishes.

-737 Park Avenue
+737 Park Avenue737 Park Avenue

 Constructed in 1940, 737 Park is new on the condo scene – Henry Macklowe converted the building in 2013.
 Expect to pay in the $3.5 million range and higher for a one-bedroom unit.
 This building boasts just 50 apartments on 20 floors.

-The Essex Building
+The Essex BuildingThe Essex Building

-1049 Fifth Avenue
+1049 Fifth Avenue1049 Fifth Avenue

-15 Union Square West
+15 Union Square West15 Union Square West

-The complex whose address is 2211 Broadway takes up an entire city block from 78th to 79th Streets and Broadway to West End Avenue.
+The complex whose address is 2211 Broadway takes up an entire city block; from 78th to 79th Streets and Broadway to West End Avenue.
 With its beautifully landscaped center courtyard, it’s tough to ignore the Apthorp as you stroll down the street.
 A three-bedroom apartment sells for about $4.5 to 5 million.

-The Chelsea Mercantile
+The Chelsea MercantileThe Chelsea Mercantile

 Formerly the Barbizon Hotel for Women, the structure was converted into condos in 2005.
 Situated at 140 East 63rd Street, the Upper East Side classic’s apartments range from one-bedrooms to duplex penthouses.
 Liza Minnelli and Joan Crawford lived here back in the day.
 Expect to pay about $3.2 million for a two-bedroom condo.

-The Apple Bank Building
+The Apple Bank BuildingThe Apple Bank Building

 Built in 1928, this former bank at 2112 Broadway is comprised of 27 apartments on its top four floors.
-A well-known location in the Upper West Side neighborhood, units range in size from 1,200 to 3,800 square feet with exceptionally tall ceilings between 11 and 18 feet.
+A popular location in the Upper West Side neighborhood, units range in size from 1,200 to 3,800 square feet with exceptionally tall ceilings between 11 and 18 feet.
 Prices start at about $2,200 per square foot.